• Nothing Found

 Side view of a pink local Mexico City taxi

-Each different type of Mexico City taxi has its own way of charging.
-Libre taxis only use a taximeter and Authorised taxis only charge a set-rate fee, paid in advance.
-However, Radio and Sitio taxis offer a taximeter or a set-rate put in place by the government.
+Mexico City taxi rates depend on which type of taxi you’re taking.
+Libre taxis only use a taximeter, so charge based on the distance and time taken.
+Authorized taxis only charge a set-rate fee, paid in advance.
+Radio and sitio taxis offer a taximeter or a set rate put in place by the government.
 All prices increase by 20% during the nighttime hours of 23:00 to 06:00.

 TAXI LIBRE